 Participants will hike 3.8 miles through beautiful fall foliage down to Purgatory Flats and Cascade Creek near Durango, Colorado.

 Roughly 60 square miles of remote badlands offering some of the most unusual scenery in the world.
-This is a must for every venturesome hiker, explorer and photographer!Learn More »
+National Geographic Traveler listed the Bisti Badlands as one of the must visit destination for 2019!
+This is a must for every venturesome hiker, explorer and photographer.

 PLEASE NOTE: The Bisti Badlands / De-Na-Zin Wilderness is open to visitors during the government shutdown.
 Please be mindful of the area and pack out everything that you pack in.Learn More »